 What is SNI?

 SNI is an extension of the Transport Layer Security (TLS) protocol.
 It solves a very important problem regarding the nature of how sites are served over HTTPS.
 Hosting providers have leveraged name-based virtual hosting to serve multiple domains from a single web server for over a decade.
-The challenge with this approach occurs when you try to run multiple sites that require an SSL certificate.
+The challenge with this approach occurs when you try to run multiple sites that require an free SSL certificate.
 This is because of the nature of TLS handshakes, which occur before the server sees any HTTP headers when using HTTPS.
 As a result, the server cannot use HTTP header information to choose which certificate to use for any given request.
 The typical workaround has been to assign multiple IP addresses to a server, one for every website that requires encryption.
 Each of those IPs requires a lengthy submission process, which has become more stringent and time-consuming as the available IPv4 space has shrunk.
 This has in turn resulted in a vicious cycle of heftier SSL fees imposed by hosting providers and increasingly more complex and time-consuming requirements by ARIN, the body that issues IP addresses.
 The bottom line is that things have gotten increasingly worse for website owners, and this has all come to a head at the worst possible time.

 How SNI Works